List of Y: The Last Man story arcs: "The Tin Man" (issue #47)

 This tells the "secret origin" of Dr. Allison Mann and her quest to clone herself.

 "Gehenna" (issue #48)

 This is the life story of Alter Tse'elon.

 "Motherland" (issues #49–52)

 Yorick is confronted by Dr. Mann's father.
 He believes that mankind outgrew a need for men after the first successful cloning of a human being.
 He sets out to kill Yorick and himself in an attempt to finish what nature started.
-355 and Toyota battle to the death and the fate of the Australian spy is determined.
-Many people involved with Yorick's group begin to converge in Paris, as he and 355 separate from Dr. Mann and continue to search for Yorick's fiancé Beth.
+355 and Toyota battle to the death, and the fate of the Australian spy is determined.
+Many people involved with Yorick's group begin to converge in Paris, as he and 355 separate from Dr. Mann and continue to search for Yorick's fiancée, Beth.

 "The Obituarist" (issue #53)

 This follows the body collector from issue #2, Waverly, as she develops a relationship with a cross-dressing prostitute named Bobbi and is called to lay Jennifer Brown's body to rest.